TappNetwork/laravel-multi-mail/README.md

 ### Custom Mail Drivers

 Laravel ships with a handful of mail drivers, but you may want to write your own drivers to send emails via other mail services.
-Laravel makes it simple, by using the `extend` method of the `TransportManager` singleton, you can register a custom driver creator.
+Laravel makes it simple.
+By using the `extend` method of the `TransportManager` singleton, you can register a custom driver creator.

 ```php
 <?php